srirajvaleti/Notes-Password-Manager/README.md

 Usage
 -----
 Java 8 or later is recommended to run Notes-password-Manager.
-Most platforms have a mechanism to execute `.jar` files (e.g. double click the `jpass-0.1.24-RELEASE.jar`).
-You can also run the application from the command line by typing (the password file is optional):

-    java -jar jpass-0.1.24-RELEASE.jar [password_file]

 How to compile
 --------------